Analysis | What voting rights provisions might Republicans support?

 This bill would let everyone request a mail-in ballot and require a minimum amount of drop boxes to drop it off once its filled out.

 Would any Republicans support this?
-Probably not after former president Donald Trump made a big deal during the 2020 election about states expanding mail-in voting during a pandemic.
+Probably not after Donald Trump made a big deal during the 2020 election about states expanding mail-in voting during a pandemic.
 Trump tried to raise doubts about a new way of voting for most Americans to question the integrity of the vote.
 Despite no evidence of widespread fraud, mail-in voting and drop boxes have become policies that Republicans in some states Trump lost are actively trying to curb.

 But before the 2020 election, a number of states and localities had mail-in voting that elected both Democrats and Republicans, and very few if any Senate Republicans raised any objections.
 (Studies have found no noticeable boost for Democrats when mail voting is expanded.)